Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Introduction

 Dimension independent approximation of PDEs with random coefficients has first been proposed in~\cite{Cohen2010} and the idea of using a holomorphic extension of the exact solution in order to obtain convergence rates for the parametric approximation goes back to~\cite{Cohen2011Analytic}.

 The works~\cite{Xiu2005High} and~\cite{Babuska2007Stocashtic} begin the mathematical study of collocation-type schemes for random coefficient PDEs.
-Several extensions and improvements of certain aspects of the theory can be found in, e.g.,~\cite{Nobile2008Sparse}, which uses sparse grids to improve the dependence on the number of parametric dimensions and~\cite{nobile2008anisotropic}, which employs \emph{anisotropic} sparse grids to achieve dimension independent convergence (under tractability assumptions on the problem).
-In~\cite{nobile2016convergence}, the authors select the sparse grids with a profit-maximization principle, effectively recasting the sparse grid selection problem into a Knapsack problem.
+Several extensions and improvements of certain aspects of the theory can be found in, e.g.,~\cite{Nobile2008Sparse}, which uses sparse grid interpolation to improve the dependence on the number of parametric dimensions and~\cite{nobile2008anisotropic}, which employs \emph{anisotropic} sparse grid interpolation to achieve dimension independent convergence (under tractability assumptions on the problem).
+In~\cite{nobile2016convergence}, the authors select the sparse grid with a profit-maximization principle, effectively recasting the sparse grid selection problem into a Knapsack problem.
 They also prove an error bound with explicit dependence on the number of approximated dimensions.
-In the present work, we use the same principle to build sparse grids and apply the framework to prove dimension independent convergence.
+In this work, we use the same principle to build sparse grid interpolation operators and apply the framework to prove dimension independent convergence.

-In \cite{Zhang2012Error}, the authors extend the methodology developed in \cite{Babuska2007Stocashtic} and the related papers to a linear parabolic problem with random coefficients under the finite-dimensional noise assumption.
+In \cite{Zhang2012Error}, the authors extend the methodology developed in \cite{Babuska2007Stocashtic} to a linear parabolic problem with random coefficients under the finite-dimensional noise assumption.
 They prove existence of a holomorphic extension and, based on the ideas in~\cite{Babuska2007Stocashtic}, show that this leads to convergence of stochastic collocation schemes for both a space semi-discrete and fully discrete approximations.
 In \cite{Nobile2009Parabolic}, the authors study a linear parabolic problem with uncertain diffusion coefficient under the finite dimensional noise assumption.
 They prove existence of a holomorphic extension by extending the problem to complex parameters and verifying the Cauchy-Riemann equations.
 They study convergence of stochastic Galerkin and stochastic collocation approximation.
-In \cite{Ganapathysubramanian2007}, the authors consider a coupled Navier-Stokes and heat equation problem with uncertainty and developed a heuristic adaptive sparse grid scheme based on~\cite{GerstnerGriebel2003}.
+In \cite{Ganapathysubramanian2007}, the authors consider a coupled Navier-Stokes and heat equation problem with uncertainty and use a heuristic adaptive sparse grid scheme based on~\cite{GerstnerGriebel2003}.